-So, why to hide these objects that trace the entire evolution of the cameras and its accessories from the origins to today ?
+So, why leave these objects that trace the entire evolution of photography, cameras, and their accessories from their origins to the present day in the shadows?

 So, continue to look at them and ...... smile!